getodk/docs/odk1-src/briefcase-using.rst

   If you have incomplete forms that you cannot finalize before pulling into Briefcase, delete them.
 If you need to keep them, make a copy of :file:`/sdcard/odk` before deleting them, and restore it after you are finished.

-2. Using your device, create a zip archive of the entire :file:`odk` directory with an app such as `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.
+2. Using your device, create a zip archive of the entire :file:`odk` directory with a file managing app such as `OI File Manager <https://play.google.com/store/apps/details?id=org.openintents.filemanager>`_.

-3. Connect your Android device to your computer using a USB cable and choose to mount it as a Media device.
-4. Copy the zip file you created from the Android device to your local hard drive.
+3. Transfer the zip file to your local hard drive via a USB cable.
+You can also use the Share feature in your file manager to transfer it to a third-party service like Google Drive or Dropbox then download it to your local hard drive.
-5. Once it is copied onto your local hard drive, unzip the file.
+4. Once the zip file is on your local hard drive, unzip the file.

 .. warning::